If you are living on campus next year, please fill out the Housing Application.

 There is a television, satellite receiver, and DVD player in the common area lounge on every residence hall floor.

-Internet access is avaiable in every room via ethernet cable plug-in.
+Internet access is available in every room via ethernet cable plug-in.
 Questions?
-Contact Peabody IT at email@example.com.
+Contact Peabody IT at firstname.lastname@example.org.

 Basement of West Tower

 There are six coin-operated washers and dryers available for use 24-hours a day.
 Although there are no change machines on campus, nearby banks can supply rolls of quarters to support your clothes washing needs.
 It costs $2.50 for a load of laundry, $1.25 for each machine.
 You may also use your J-Card to operate the machines.

 If you find that a machine is not working properly, please report the number of the machine to plant operations immediately at email@example.com.

 The Unger Lounge, located on the plaza level of the East tower, is open 24 hours a day and houses vending machines, a ping pong table, a pool table, a foosball table, and a TV.

 During the academic year, the mail room is open Monday through Friday, 10:00 AM to 12:30 PM and 1:30 PM to 4:30 PM.

 Each student is provided with a locked mailbox.
 Your mailing address should read:

 Campus Box # ____